1 month / 4 week old sleep schedule: Bedtime and nap schedules

 How much should a 1 month old sleep?

 At this age, we hope to see about 15.5 hours of sleep in a 24-hour period.
-Sleep ranges vary throughout childhood, and you shouldn’t go by the number of hours slept alone.
-You’ll want to monitor your child’s mood in addition to viewing the recommended hours as a general guide.
+However, sleep ranges vary throughout childhood so it can be helpful to look at more than the number of hours your child has slept.
+Instead, we recommend monitoring your baby’s mood and energy levels in addition to viewing the recommended hours as a general guide.

-Most babies are able to comfortably stay awake for only 30 - 90 minutes, so expect lots of daytime sleep.
+Most babies at 1 month are only able to comfortably stay awake for 30 - 90 minutes at a time, so expect lots of daytime sleep at this age.
 It’s very common to feel like all you’re doing is changing diapers and feeding your baby before it’s time for them to sleep again!

 Here's a quick overview of what you may expect when it comes to 1 month olds and sleep.
 Note that these figures are averages and should be used as guidelines.